kkrt-labs/kakarot-ssj/docs/general/machine.md

 It has two context-bound data structures: the stack and the memory.
 The stack is a 256bit-words based data structure used to store and retrieve intermediate values during the execution of opcodes.
-The memory is a byte-addressable data structure organized into 32-byte words used a volatile space to store data during execution.
+The memory is a byte-addressable data structure organized into 32-byte words used in a volatile space to store data during execution.
 Both the stack and the memory are initialized empty at the start of a call context, and destroyed when a call context ends.